HMAS Moresby (1963)

 HMAS Moresby, named for the explorer Captain John Moresby, was a hydrographic survey ship of the Royal Australian Navy (RAN).
 Serving in the RAN from 1964 to 1998, Moresby was then sold into civilian service.
-Renamed MV Patricia Anne Hotung, the ship was chartered by the International Organisation for Migration.
+Renamed MV Patricia Anne Hotung, the ship was chartered by the International Organization for Migration.

 Construction

 Moresby was launched at the State Dockyard, Newcastle on 7 September 1963 by the wife of Rear Admiral Gatacre.
 She was commissioned into the RAN on 6 March 1964.
 Moresby was the only ship of her class to be constructed.

 Operational history

 Throughout her career in the RAN, Moresby sailed over 1 million miles, and carried out surveys of Torres Strait, the D'Entrecasteaux Channel in Tasmania, Exmouth Gulf, Wilsons Promontory and the Gulf of Papua.

 Decommissioning and civilian service

 In October 1999, Moresby was sold to Hong Kong businessman and philanthropist Eric Hotung via Caravelle Investments Limited of Hong Kong for A$584,985.
 She was renamed MV Patricia Anne Hotung, and underwent a A$1 million refit at Maritime Engineers in Fremantle, Western Australia, enabling the 95 m ship to carry 500 passengers and 2,021 tons of cargo.